Almost Public Quantum Coins: Introduction

-\paragraph{Main result} Our main contribution is the lifting result, which can lift any private coin scheme to an almost public coin scheme --- see \cref{prop: rational-unforge}.
-By lifting the result in Ref.~\cite{JLS18} (\iffv or the \fi simplified version in~\cite{BS19}), we get the following result: \begin{theorem}[Informal Main Result] Assuming quantum secure one-way functions exist, there is a public quantum coin scheme which is rationally secure against nonadaptive forgery attacks. \end{theorem} Similarly, by lifting the results in Ref.~\cite{MS10}, we show an \emph{inefficient} scheme with the same properties as in \cref{thm:informal_main} above, which is secure even against \emph{computationally unbounded} adversaries.
+Our main contribution is the lifting result, which can lift any private coin scheme to an almost public coin scheme---see \cref{prop: multi_ver-unforge}.
+By lifting the result in Ref.~\cite{JLS18}\anote{ (\iffv or the \fi simplified version in~\cite{BS19})}, we get the following result: \begin{theorem}[Informal Main Result] Assuming \prs exists, there is a public quantum coin scheme that is rationally secure against multi-verifier forgery attacks. \end{theorem} Similarly, by lifting the results in Ref.~\cite{MS10}, we show an \emph{inefficient} scheme with the same properties as in \cref{thm:informal_main} above, which is secure even against \emph{computationally unbounded} adversaries.
 In~\cite{AMR20}, the authors construct a stateful yet efficient version of the money scheme in~\cite{MS10}, using a stateful mechanism to approximately simulate truly random states.
-Hence, by lifting the results in Ref.~\cite{AMR20}, we show a stateful public coin scheme which satisfies all the security notions mentioned in~\cref{thm:informal_main} unconditionally. \iffv The formal result is provided in \cref{thm:unconditional_secure}. \fi
+Hence, by lifting the results in Ref.~\cite{AMR20}, we show a stateful public coin scheme that satisfies all the security notions mentioned in~\cref{thm:informal_main} unconditionally. \iffv The formal result is provided in \cref{thm:multi-unconditional_secure}. \fi